Anton Kanibolotskyi

-He recently played for the club Shakhtar Donetsk, where he was the third-choice goalkeeper of the club.
-He started his career at Dnipro Dnipropetrovsk.

 Career

-He started out in Dnipro in 2005, playing in the reserve squad, before being promoted to the first team to make his league debut in a 1–0 defeat to Tavriya Simferopol on 23 November 2008.
+Kanibolotskyi started out in Dnipro Dnipropetrovsk in 2005, playing in the reserve squad, before being promoted to the first team to make his league debut in a 1–0 defeat to Tavriya Simferopol on 23 November 2008.
 He spent time on loan at Kryvbas in 2010.
 He earned his first call-up to the Ukraine senior team for a 2 June 2010 friendly match against Norway, though he did not play.
 He was also a member of the Ukraine national under-21 football team.
-He made 12 appearances for Dnipro.
+He made a total of 20 appearances across all competitions for Dnipro.

 On 24 July 2012, he agreed a deal to join Shakhtar Donetsk in January 2013 on a free transfer.
 On 30 July 2012, it was announced that he would instead join Shakhtar immediately on a five-year contract.

 On 28 June 2018, Qarabağ announced that they had terminated Kanibolotskyi's contract by mutual consent.

-On 17 July 2018, he signed two-year contract with Polish club Miedź Legnica.
+On 17 July 2018, he signed a two-year contract with Polish club Miedź Legnica.